 It’s time for some outdoor activities that encourage play!
 When we were still living in South Africa, I bought a life-saving book, written by Dawn Isaac, titled “101 Things For Kids To Do Outside”.
 Not only did this book offer us ideas for hours of fun and constructive activities, but it also saved my life (read sanity) during those LONG holidays.

 Now we’re in the twilight of our first Michigan Winter – worlds apart from where we were a year ago!
-And I must confess that I cannot wait for the snow to melt and the newness of Spring to arrive… So we can again get down and do some of the “101 things for kids to do outside“.
-There are so many great ideas in this book, but I’ve decided to share my 5 favorite ones with you:
+And I must confess that I cannot wait for the snow to melt and the newness of Spring to arrive… So we can again get down and do some of the “101 things for kids to do outside”.
+There are so many great ideas in this book, but I’ve decided to share my 5 favourite ones with you:

 Outdoor Activities that Encourage Play

-1. A “Potion” Lab
+1. A““Potion” Lab

 A Potion Lab